dylan-lang/json/documentation/source/index.rst

 for machines to parse and generate.

-The json library offers two primary methods to facilitate the conversion between JSON strings and OpenDylan tables, making it straightforward to integrate JSON data handling into your OpenDylan applications.
+The json library offers two primary methods to facilitate the conversion between JSON strings and Dylan data structures, making it straightforward to integrate JSON data handling into your OpenDylan applications.
 This methods are: